SEPTEMBER 2023–2024 NURSERY SCHOOL

 Theme: Winter and classic children’s stories.

-The children will be making individual books or puppets of the classic stories and will be acting them out in class.
+The children will be making individual books of our classic stories and will be acting them out in class.
 Please encourage your child to tell you the stories when they bring home their completed work.

 Science: Discuss cold weather and how to dress appropriately.
 We will be taking walks in the snow (when possible) so please provide snow boots and MITTENS (Not Gloves) for these days.
-We will be feeding the birds outside and also experimenting with shaving cream indoors.
+We will be feeding the birds outside in our Big Chief Forest and also experimenting with shaving cream indoors.

-Physical: Continuing aerobics; introducing new dances and movement such as; Old Brass Wagon, Ball in the Jack freeze dance and parachute activities.
+Physical: Continue with aerobics, introducing new dances such as; Old Brass Wagon, chicken dance, freeze dance and parachute activities.
 Outdoor playtime (weather permitting).

-Math: Making shapes with our blocks, counting the children during snack time, lunch and while lining up.
-Winter bingo.
+Math: Making shapes with our blocks, (square, circle, triangle).
+Continue counting children while lining up.

 Art: Winter mural, snowflakes and snow painting.
 Decorating and lacing our own mittens and making a snowman.
-Using shaving cream.
+Creative art: experimenting using shaving cream on our art table.
+Making our own books with props and characters to re-tale the stories of the “Gingerbread Man” and “The Mitten”

 Language Arts: Reading the following stories:

-Math: Mitten matching, hanging and counting mittens on a clothesline, counting how many boys and girls are in the class.
+Math: Mitten matching, hanging, and counting mittens on a clothesline, counting how many boys and girls are in the class and working on our colors.

-Fingerplays: “Five Little Snowmen”, and “I am a Little Snowman”.
+Fingerplays: “Five Little Snowmen,” and “I am a Little Snowman” and “Snowman says.”

 Small Motor Coordination: Lacing Mittens and cutting with scissors.

 Science: Discussing the changes that take place during winter.
-Discussing weather – wind, cold, snow, frost.
+Discussing weather – wind, cold, snow.
 Discussing what we need to dress for the weather, hats, boots, mittens, scarves, etc. Taking a nature walk, feeding the wild birds.
 Looking for tracks in the snow, feeling snow and ice.
 What happens when you leave a bowl of water outside?
-The children will be amazed that it turned into ice.
+The children will be amazed that it turned into ice and exploding snowman science experiment.

 Physical: Catching snowflakes on our tongues on a snowy day.
 Following directions on our movement CD’S. Taking nature walks to note the changes to Big Chief’s outdoor environment.